 We enjoy high utilization rates for our current production lines.
 We will continue to monitor our customers' short-term and long-term demands and expand our production capacity for silicon wafers, solar cells and solar modules accordingly.
-For example, our annual production capacity of monocrystalline silicon wafers and PERC solar cells was 3.5 GW and 2.5 GW, respectively, as of December 31, 2017, compared to 1.0 GW and 1.4 GW, respectively, as of December 31, 2016.
-We announced on January 29, 2018 that we are finalizing planning for the construction of an advanced solar module manufacturing facility in the United States, which is expected to have an annual capacity up to 1.5 GW once it becomes fully operational.
-The new facility is expected to commence production in the third quarter of 2018 and reach full production capacity in the first half of 2019.
-The near to market location will significantly reduce our shipping costs and release us from U.S. import tariffs (including the anti-dumping and antisubsidy tariffs) when fulfilling demands for our products in the United States.
+For example, our annual production capacity of monocrystalline silicon wafers and PERC solar cells was 5.7 GW and 4.2 GW, respectively, as of December 31, 2018, compared to 3.5 GW and 2.5 GW, respectively, as of December 31, 2017.
+We established our first U.S. factory in Jacksonville, Florida, which commenced production in the third quarter of 2018 and will reach full production capacity in the first half of 2019.
+The near to market location will significantly reduce our shipping costs and release us from U.S. import tariffs (including the anti-dumping and anti-subsidy tariffs) when fulfilling demands for our products in the United States.
 We have also acquired substantial land reserves and land-use rights in Zhejiang province and Jiangxi province for future production capacity expansion.
 We will continue to leverage our extensive industry relationships and expertise in the PV industry to source high-quality production equipment at low costs.
 We will also continue to manage our accounts payable terms with our equipment and raw material suppliers to manage our working capital as our business continues to grow.
 We believe that we are ready to respond to increased demand for our solar products and continue to increase our market share by strategically expanding our capacity in a cost-efficient manner.